Joseph Richardson joined the African-American Studies faculty in August 2006.

 As the former Director of the Violence Intervention Research Project (VIRP), Dr. Richardson's research utilized the two busiest trauma centers in Maryland to understand violence, violent injury and trauma among young Black men.
 His research informed the development and implementation of the Capital Region Violence Intervention Program (CAP-VIP) a hospital-based violence intervention program at the University of Maryland Prince George's Hospital Center.
 Dr. Richardson is the Co-Founder, and former Co-Director and Research Director of the CAP-VIP (2017-2019).
-CAP-VIP is the second hospital-based violence intervention program in Maryland and a member of the National Network of Hospital Violence Intervention Programs.
+CAP-VIP is the second hospital-based violence intervention program in Maryland and a member of the Health Alliance for Violence Intervention (The HAVI).

 He is currently the Principal Investigator for the UMB Center for Injury Prevention and Policy (CIPP) and the Violence Intervention Program (Baltimore), a hospital-based violence intervention program at the University of Maryland R Adams Cowley Shock Trauma Center.
-As Principal Investigator, Dr. Richardson is leading violence research studies to understand the effectiveness of hospital-based violence intervention programs in reducing trauma and criminal recidivism.
+As Principal Investigator, Dr. Richardson is leading violence research studies to understand the effectiveness of hospital-based violence intervention programs in reducing trauma and criminal recidivism and gun violence among victims and offenders.
 Through funding support from the Center for Victim Research Researcher 2 Practitioner Fellowship, Dr. Richardson is producing a digital storytelling project titled Life After the Gunshot https://www.lifeafterthegunshot.com/ which explores the intersection of the healthcare and criminal justice systems among ten young Black male survivors of nonfatal firearm violence with histories of criminal justice involvement.

-In 2018, Dr. Richardson was appointed by Maryland Governor Larry Hogan as an Advisory Board Member for the Maryland Violence Intervention and Prevention Advisory Council, Governor's Office of Crime Control and Prevention of Maryland.
-In 2019, he was appointed by the District of Columbia's Mayor's Office as a Committee Member for the District of Columbia Violence Fatality Review Committee under the Office of the Chief Medical Examiner.
+In 2018, Dr. Richardson was appointed by Maryland Governor Larry Hogan as an Advisory Board Member for the Maryland Violence Intervention and Prevention Fund Advisory Council (MD VIPP), Governor's Office of Crime Control and Prevention of Maryland (GOCCP).
+In 2019, he was appointed by the District of Columbia's Mayor's Office as a Committee Member for the District of Columbia Violence Fatality Review Committee under the DC Office of the Chief Medical Examiner.